...ReSharper's code analysis is available without even opening Visual Studio...

 Execution of InspectCode results in an XML file with code issues found within the specified scope (the whole solution or particular projects).
 The XML comprises two parts:

-...list of found issues where each issue has its type and place in a file...
+...list of found issues where each type has its type and place in a file...

 How the output should be processed is up to you.
 But here are a couple of recommended next steps: transform the output to an HTML report, or generate some messages on your continuous integration (CI) server based on number and types of detected issues.